 Learn more about Static Websites

 5 Reasons to have a static website

 Static websites explained in more detail:

 A static website is a website that cannot be edited by using a content management system.
-Once the site has been designed there are only a few ways that content can be changed.
+Once the site has been designed, there are only a few ways to change content.
 One way is to get FTP (File Transfer Protocol) access to the server and make changes to the files yourself.
-Another way is to have a support contract with the company who created your website and asked them to make the changes for you.
-To make changes yourself you need to have a certain level of HTML, CSS and image editing skills.
+Another way is to have a support contract with the company that created your website and ask them to make the changes for you.
+You need specific HTML, CSS and image editing skills to make changes yourself.

 By having a static website a lot more, creativity can be used with the layout of the design.
 There is no web editing software implemented.
-Whoever makes your site can have more flexibility with the appearance of design, this may or may not be the right choice when deciding to have a website made for your business.
-If you do not have time to look after or manage a website yourself it could be the ideal choice.
+Whoever makes your site can have more flexibility with the appearance of the design.
+This may or may not be the right choice when deciding to have a website created for your business.
+It could be the ideal choice if you do not have time to look after or manage a website yourself.